-This project involved the interior renovation of 133 State Street, a 100,000 SF building that is on the State Register of Historic Places and is adjacent to the Vermont State House.
+The renovation of 133 State Street involved transforming a 100,000-square-foot building that is listed on the State Register of Historic Places and located adjacent to the Vermont State House.
+The project focused on the interior, including the restoration of historic spaces and the implementation of new mechanical and electrical systems.

 Photo credit Sally McCay